 Are you planning to apply for a home loan?
 Did you know that some banks will actually give you money to refinance your loan to them?

 You can benefit from the intense competition between banks by switching to a bank that has a competitive interest rate and a cash rebate.

 Current special offers

-One of our lenders is offering a $1,500 cashback for people who refinance their mortgage to this lender.
+One of our lenders is offering a $1,500 cashback for people who refinance their mortgage to them.
 This rebate is on offer until further notice.